Skip to content

 Terminal window

-Rendering to a file does not need this.
+Rendering to a file does not need a preview.
 The headless render pipeline (the CLI, the API, and the Docker image) produces the final frames correctly on its own, including loading the real fonts so text never falls back to the boxy test font.